 Dr. John Seaton Elementary School

 PROUD SCHOOL OF HAMILTON-WENTWORTH DISTRICT SCHOOL BOARD

 1279 Seaton Road Sheffield, Ontario LOR 1Z0 Phone: 519.647.3471

 Fax: 519.621.1457

 EMAIL: drjohnseaton@hwdsb.on.ca

 PRINCIPAL: Paul Clemens

 www.hwdsb.on.ca/drjohnseaton

-November 6, 2017
+June 29, 2018

 Dear Parents, Guardians and Caregivers,

-Recently, our school underwent water testing for lead, in accordance with the provincial regulations (O.Reg 243/07).
-As a result of this testing, concerns were identified within the school.
-Corrective actions are now in place, and the exceedances have been rectified.
+Recently, our school underwent annual water testing for lead, in accordance with the provincial regulations (O.Reg 243/07).

+As a result of this testing, concerns were identified with three fixtures within the school.
+Corrective actions are now in place for two of the three fixtures.
+The third fixture has been temporarily removed from service.

 As we provide bottled drinking water, these results do not impact the safety of our students or staff.
 We still inform the Ministry of Education and Ministry of Environment and Climate Change.
 Our Health & Safety representatives have consulted with Public Health to ensure appropriate corrective actions have been taken.
 This includes any requirements prescribed in the regulation as well as any additional actions required by Public Health.

 For more information and if you have any questions, please contact me at 519.647.3471.

 Thank you,

 Paul Clemens Principal